Chat with Experta

 1. **Determine Audit Objectives**: Based on ISO 9000:2015 and ISO 19011:2018, your objectives should include verifying the effective implementation and maintenance of the quality management system, evaluating compliance with documented procedures and legal requirements, and assessing the effectiveness of corrective actions.

 3. **Develop Audit Criteria and Scope**: Define the criteria and scope for each audit.
-This involves determining which ISO clauses are relevant, such as those related to quality control activities, nonconforming product management, and process monitoring.
+This involves reviewing documented information such as standards, records, procedures, and work instructions.